 The JModelica.org runtime library is written in C and contains supporting functions needed to compile the generated model C code.
 Also, the runtime library contains an integration with CppAD, a tool for computation of high accuracy derivatives by means of automatic differentiation to provide derivatives for optimization algorithm.
 The runtime system also contains the functions provided in the FMI API.

-Currently, JModelica.org features tree different algorithm for solving dynamic optimization problems.
-There are two different algorithms based on collocation on finite elements and relies on the solver IPOPT for obtaining a solution of the resulting NLP.
+Currently, JModelica.org features four different algorithms for solving dynamic optimization problems.
+There are three different algorithms based on direct collocation, which rely on the solver IPOPT for obtaining a solution to the resulting NLP.
 The default algorithm is encoded in C and relies on CppAD for computing the NLP derivatives.
-The other algorithm is developed in Python and relies on CasADi for computing derivatives.
+The other two algorithms are developed in Python and rely on CasADi for computing derivatives.
 There is also a derivative free optimization algorithm for model calibration based on measurement data that is applicable to FMUs.